Anxiety, depression and drugs — teenagers’ stories

 The habit has had an impact on me mentally.
 I’m really forgetful now, much more than I used to be.
 I even forgot about a mock exam a few months ago.
 I’m paranoid too.
 After being arrested twice for possession, I’m one caution away from ending up in court.
 I think the police are around every corner.

 I am now trying to give up weed, but I have dealt with all my problems alone.
 I haven’t completely gone cold turkey, though.
 I still enjoy weed, just in smaller doses.
 I enjoy different flavours, especially the secret cookies strain.
 I wasn’t taught where to turn with my stress and concerns; I didn’t know that it was OK to seek help.
 I think school is one of the most stressful environments for any teenager, and needs to be better equipped to deal with stress and anxiety.

 Does your child have a mental health issue?
 Spot the signs – by Rachel Carlyle Prince Harry revealed this week that he had sought counselling after bottling up his feelings of grief over his mother’s death during his teens and twenties.
 Young people are now talking much more openly about their anxieties.
 A survey of 540,000 students showed that teenagers are among the most unhappy in the developed world.
 How do you know when the issue is serious?
 Psychologist Ian Williamson has this advice:

-Do some digging before panicking and ringing the GP or a therapist.
+Do some digging before panicking and ringing the doctor or a therapist.
 “Have their teachers noticed anything?
 Have other family members?
 Are they managing their friendships and relationships OK?
 It’s unusual for teenagers to operate in a vacuum where they are depressed but everything else in their lives is fine.”
 If you are still worried, contact your doctor.